 And you’re done!
 You have an acute baby onesie!

-If you’d prefer to buy one of these (a)cuties, you can find them for sale here in my Etsy shop in black, pink, and blue words.
+If you’d prefer to buy one of these (a)cuties, you can find them for sale in my shop in black, pink, and blue words.
 The onesies in my shop are 100% machine washable and dryer safe, plus each one is individually packaged with washing and drying instructions, so they’re easy to give as a gift!

 Shop this project: